WGBH-MLA/AAPB2/app/views/exhibits/le-show/4-5-more-satire-in-song.md

 ### "Touch My Junk"

-Changes in the airline industry after 9/11— and problems with the Transportation Safety Administration — prompted a segment that recurred on *Le Show* for almost fifteen years, "Tales of Airport Security."
+Changes in the airline industry after 9/11— and problems with the Transportation Security Administration — prompted a segment that recurred on *Le Show* for almost fifteen years, "Tales of Airport Security."
 [Shearer read reports from listeners](https://americanarchive.org/catalog/cpb-aacip-3eebdbbf9f1?start=1215.58&end=1513.71) over the Beatles' wordless song "Flying" from *Magical Mystery Tour*, occasionally mentioning his own experiences with airlines and the TSA.

-After nearly a decade of sharing listener reports and occasionally giving advice — "Remember, a pat down is for now, but radiation is forever" — [Shearer composed and recorded the satiric song and video "Touch My Junk."](https://americanarchive.org/catalog/cpb-aacip-94783922534?start=3175.69&end=3309.61) Comparing the first version of the song with its later iterations, including on an album and in video, yields insights into Shearer's composition, revision, and production techniques as well as differences in the effects of his satire with and without video accompaniment.
+After nearly a decade of sharing listener reports and occasionally giving advice — "Remember, a pat down is for now, but radiation is forever" — [Shearer composed and recorded the satiric song and video "Touch My Junk."](https://americanarchive.org/catalog/cpb-aacip-94783922534?start=3175.69&end=3309.61) Comparing the first version of the song with its later iterations, including on an album and in a video, yields insights into Shearer's composition, revision, and production techniques as well as differences in the effects of his satire with and without video accompaniment.

 video : https://harryshearer.com/media/#prettyPhoto[Videos]/22/